Back to articles

 • Their concentration of mineral—as opposed to chemical—ingredients make them more suitable for those with sensitive or acne-prone skin, not to mention children.

-Two of Shiseido's popular mineral sunscreen products include Ultimate Sun Protection Lotion for Sensitive Skin and Children SPF 50+ Sunscreen, as well as Urban Environment Oil-Free Mineral Sunscreen SPF 42.
+Shiseido's popular mineral sunscreen product includes Urban Environment Oil-Free Mineral Sunscreen SPF 42.

 Chemical Sunscreen